 In April, Frederick and Esther's fourth child, Catherine Elisabeth,(14) was born (Catherine probably died as a child, for no further records of her have ever been found).

 Later that year, Esther's mother remarried and sold her lot (#7) to Frederick and Esther.
-Two days later, Frederick purchased the lot on the other side of his lot (lot #9) so that he now owned lots #7, #8, and #9 in Middletown).
+Two days later, Frederick purchased the lot on the other side of his lot (lot #9) so that he now owned lots #7, #8, and #9.
 Three months later, however, Frederick sold lots #7 and #8, leaving him with lot #9.
-To add to the puzzlement, he repurchased these two lots thirteen years later.
+In a strange twist, he repurchased these same two lots thirteen years later.

-Frederick's land transactions seem to make little sense to us today.
+Frederick's land transactions often make little sense to us today.
 He has been described as a land speculator by Frederick County historians.
 More likely, he was just a shrewd businessman who was adept at recognizing opportunity when it knocked.
 It appears Frederick managed to keep enough savings on hand to buy properties that he considered underpriced.

-On November 3, 1791, Frederick repurchased lot #7 and the east half of lot #8 for £245 5s.
-He then built a two-story brick house on lot #7.(17) This home, with several later additions, served as the family's principal residence for the rest of Frederick's life (see photo at right(18)).
-The house stood for 190 years before being purchased in by the adjacent Zion Lutheran Church (where Frederick served as an Elder 180 years earlier) and torn down in 1980.
+On November 3, 1791, Frederick repurchased lot #7 and the east half of lot #8 for £ 245 5s.
+He then built a two-story brick house on lot #7.(17) This home, with several later additions, served as the family's principal residence for the rest of Frederick's life (see photo below(18)).
+The house stood for 190 years before being purchased in the late 1970s by the adjacent Zion Lutheran Church (where Frederick served as an Elder 180 years earlier) who had it torn down in 1980.
 The land was then transformed into a landscaped buffer between the church and adjacent housing.
-Just before the house was torn down the Middletown Valley Historical Society of Middletown undertook a complete survey of the house and it's construction and donated it to the Library of Congress.
+Just before the house was torn down the Middletown Valley Historical Society of Middletown undertook a complete survey of the house and it's construction, and donated the results to the Library of Congress.
 The results of this detailed survey can be found here.

 It appears that Frederick was mainly a town dweller, more engaged in commerce than agriculture.
 This was unusual, for in that era the vast majority of Americans lived and worked on farms.

 Whatever he did for a living, it appears he did it well, for at the time of his death he was a very wealthy man.
 When he drew up his will in 1738, the loans he had already made to his six adult children totaled nearly $24,000.
 I assume his estate was worth more than that when it was sold at public auction after his death.(22) That auction was held on February 23, 1841.
 His large house on lot #7 sold for $2,305, and his large "mansion farm" outside of town sold for $13,000.
 These amounts may not seem like much money now, but it was a virtual fortune at the time.
-Few others in the county could match his wealth.

 This was not the case for Frederick Stembel's sons, however.
 Their father was well off, and a reading of his will reveals a willingness to provide generous loans to help them get started in any endeavor.
 Why, then, did his sons move away?
 None of the three were nearly as successful in Ohio as their father had been in Maryland.
 Why did they give up the security of a wealthy and influential father and move west?